From Playtime to Market Maturity: Innovation Management at Hansgrohe

 S.E.: Our vitality index is approximately 30 percent.
 So we generate a third of our sales with products that are less than three years old.

 Just how important are innovations for the Hansgrohe Group?
 Couldn’t an internationally established company simply live off its long-selling products and good inventions of recent decades?

 S.E.: For Hansgrohe, standing still means going backwards.
 The company would like to continue growing faster than the market in the future.
 We now see that times are changing across all industries.
 Companies used to be able to achieve above-average growth with gradual improvements – meaning with incremental innovations.
 But in the future only radical leaps and bounds will lead to new levels of success.

 However, visionary concepts wouldn’t work without the profitable core area of business either.
 The future builds on tradition.
 At Hansgrohe we need both: a) employees such as those in innovation management who constantly question the status quo and look for new growth opportunities beyond the core area of business, and b) employees who optimize what’s already there.
 One doesn’t work without the other.

 Hansgrohe Innovations at the Innolab: Epicenter of Black Forest Ingenuity

 The environment is experimental and the rooms resemble a creativity workshop.
 Here in Schramberg on the premises of the legendary watch and clock manufacturer Junghans, the developers enjoy the freedom to think outside the box.
 The Innolab is now brimming over with visionary future ideas inspired by traditional ingenuity.
 The effort has paid off: the digital hansgrohe products were launched here – sophisticated and multisensory ranges that are heralding a new era of showering.

 “We practice innovation management at Hansgrohe in order to improve the quality of life of each individual.
-In other words, we focus on individuals and their needs in our daily work.”Steffen Erath, Head of Innovation, Hansgrohe SE
+In other words, we focus on individuals and their needs in our daily work.”Steffen Erath, Head of Innovation & Sustainability, Hansgrohe SE